itaibenamram/player-generator/README.md

 The following command line arguments are currently available:

 - Generator types - defined using the `gentype=` followed by the generator types available:
+  - `name` to activate the name generator.
   - `bball` to activate the basketball player generator.
   - `rpg` to activate the RPG player generator.
 - File name to save to (note that you only need to define the file name, and not the file type).:
   - `file_name=<your-file-name>`
 - Use `--silent` to hide the console logging of player generation.
+- Use `--print` to print the results to console and not save them.
 - To define the amount of generated players you want through the command-line use the `genamount=` argument

 Example: